Provide a snapshot of your business, including how long you have been in business, etc.

 When you get a no, view it as a five-second funeral and move on.
 A no is never your problem.
 It’s how you view it.

-Is there a story/anecdote you can share that sums up the work you do for your clients (a recent success story)?
+Is there a story/anecdote you can share that sums up your work for your clients (a recent success story)?

 Anyone who knows her knows she’s inspired by potential because there is no time limit or expiration date.
 Jacqueline believes potential can change from time to time, but as long as you always reach for it, the path where you are supposed to be will reveal itself.
 The potential will never bring you down the wrong path.
 So, Jacqueline quickly gets to the root of the core issues and helps clients achieve clarity, more excellent analysis capability, and overall business improvements to the bottom line.
 Her clients like that she explains complex issues in simple terms.
 Understanding the ins and outs of real business problems, Jacqueline implements lasting solutions, cutting through the nonsense and getting to the solution quickly and efficiently.